A naturalist is a type of biologist who studies the impacts of living species on each other and the environments in which they live.

 7% worked in education, anything from high schools to technical colleges up to universities as a teacher, research assistant, associate lecturers and professors.

 What Is the Average Naturalist Salary?

-According to BLS research data released in 2015, the median salary for all biological scientists (including naturalists) was $59,680.
-The lowest 10% of earners reportedly earned less than $39,180 whereas the highest 10% reported a salary of more than $97,390.
-The highest paying area was the Federal government with a reported average salary of $74,190.
-R&D roles in the physical sciences paid just over the median at $61,330.
-Just under the median was scientific and technical consulting with a reported salary of $56,590.
-Slightly lower was the education sector at $56,330.
-State government paid the lowest at $54,520.
+According to BLS research data released in 2020, the median salary for naturalists, who fall under the broader BLS category of conservation scientists and foresters, was $64,020.
+The lowest 10% of earners reportedly earned less than $39,230 whereas the highest 10% reported a salary of more than $100,350.
+The highest paying area was the federal government with a reported median salary of $78,960.*

 Naturalist Jobs & Job Description

 Use the search box below to find all the naturalist job listings in our job board.

 Naturalists must begin their careers with a strong foundational knowledge of biology, ecology, chemistry, math and geography.
 For a naturalist at the beginning of his or her career, the job description may include the following: